mckinsey/vizro/vizro-ai/docs/pages/tutorials/explore-vizro-ai.md

 ??? tip "Beginners/Code novices"
     For those new to Python or virtual environments, a user-friendly alternative is available in the [installation guide](../user-guides/install.md), offering a graphical user interface without the need for terminal commands.

 A prerequisite for this tutorial is access to one of the supported large language models.
-Please refer to the [api setup](../user-guides/api-setup.md) for instructions on setting up the API.
+Please refer to the [LLM setup guide](../user-guides/install.md#large-language-model) for instructions on setting up the API key.

 Upon successful setup, your API key should be ready in the environment when you import `vizro_ai`.

 If you would like to customize the `.env` file location and name, you can set it manually.
 You can override the default import of the `.env` file by specifying the path and name of your custom `.env` file.
-Please refer to [API setup](../user-guides/api-setup.md) for instructions on customizing the `.env` file location and name.
+Please refer to [LLM setup guide](../user-guides/install.md#large-language-model) for instructions on customizing the `.env` file location and name.

 ### 2. Create your visualization using different languages